-Alliance Française de Porto Rico, USA

-Cambridge Michigan Language Assessments

-Columbia University, New York, USA

-Eastern Michigan University, USA

-Taiwan / "Chinese Taipei"

-The Language Training and Testing Center, "Chinese Taipei", Taiwan

-Westminster Professional Language Centre

-University of Westminster, UK

-ETS (Educational Testing Service), USA

-Purdue University, USA

-University of Michigan, USA
+Alliance Française de Porto Rico Cambridge Michigan Language Assessments Columbia University, New York Eastern Michigan University ETS (Educational Testing Service) Purdue University University of Michigan

 Foreword

 The Common European Framework of Reference for Languages: Learning, teaching, assessment (CEFR) was published in 2001 (European Year of Languages) after a comprehensive process of drafting, piloting and consultation undertaken by the Council of Europe in Strasbourg.
 Available in 40 languages the CEFR is one of the best known and most used Council of Europe policy instruments and has been the subject of Recommendations by its Committee of Ministers and Parliamentary Assembly.
 The CEFR has also been adopted by the European Commission, including in their EUROPASS project and the project to establish a European Indicator of Language Competence.